 Building a holistic strategy is vital but takes time.
 Starting with the respond and recovery projects reduces immediate enterprise risk within your organisation whilst allowing you to build the foundations of a holistic ransomware defence framework.

-If you need help getting started, our security experts are running a webinar discussing Protect, Detect, Respond and how to get started with the Respond phase:
+If you need help getting started, our security experts are running a complimentary, interactive workshop discussing Protect, Detect, Respond and how to get started with the Respond phase: